msaari/relevanssi/readme.txt

 == Changelog ==
 = 4.12.2 =
 * Major fix: Stops more problems with ACF custom field indexing.
+* Major fix: Fixes a bug in search result caching that caused Relevanssi to make lots of unnecessary database queries.

 = 4.12.1 =
 * Major fix: Stops TypeError crashes from null custom field indexing.